ilin-ei/ebook/ebook1/sql-script/readMe.txt

+1) Execute ebook1.sql

+2) Run EBookApplication.java

 	to enter the application use:

-	paul-atreides as username and
+	"paul-atreides" as username and
-	password as password to authenticate as usual user,
+	"password" as password to authenticate as usual user,

-	leto-ii as username and
+	"leto-ii" as username and
-	password as password to authenticate as admin
+	"password" as password to authenticate as admin

 	or